 Geographic Information Systems (GIS)

-Provides data and analysis services to City Departments and Authorities, and works collaboratively to improve internal and external Interactive Web Applications.
+Provides data and analysis services to City of Pittsburgh Departments and Authorities, and works collaboratively to improve internal and external Interactive Web Applications.
 It incorporates Open Data into divisional workflow for better sharing and more standardized data use by all.
-Key responsibilities include addressing, as well as development and application of improved tools for 2- and 3-D mapping and analysis.
+Key responsibilities include addressing, as well as development and application of improved tools for 2-D and 3-D mapping and analysis.
 This division collaborates with outside agencies to establish critical authoritative data with a focus on greater accuracy for the 2020 Census.

 Public Art & Civic Design